🧠 The problem: why LLMs forget everything

 3. Let your avatar take notes

-4. Curate monthly
+4. Clean up monthly

 And when your memory exceeds a few hundred pages, you'll add ChromaDB or another semantic search tool.
 The important thing is to start now — every day without memory is a day of lost experience.